 WeChat is like facebook, twitter and Instagram all rolled into one.
-It’s not just a social media platform, but the business tool used in China for calls, messages, group chats and a rang of other features.
-Plus it’s free!
+It’s not just a social media platform, but the business tool used in China for calls, messages, group chats and a range of other features.
+Plus it’s a free phone when you travel!

 You can download the WeChat App here.